 Here t0 is equal to the mid-point of the mission at the time that ATL11 is generated, halfway between start of the mission and either the end of the mission or the processing time.
 This implies that on average, (t-t0) will have a zero mean.
-The time-scaling factor, , is set equal to one year.
+The time-scaling factor, , is equal to one year, in seconds (86400*365.25).